-Process for Substantial Program Revision
+Process for Program Revision

 Program development takes time.
 Start the process early and consult often with your AP&P Representative for guidance in meeting all Title 5 requirements and in completing the process correctly.
-In addition, the AP&P faculty co-chair is available to discuss and review program materials throughout the academic year, including summer and intersession.
-Before beginning the process of degree and/or certificate development, faculty should review the Program and Course Approval Handbook Supplement 5th Edition (March 2013) published by the Chancellor's Office.
+In addition, the AP&P faculty co-chair is available to discuss and review program materials throughout the academic year, including summer.
+Before beginning the process of degree and/or certificate development, faculty should review the Program and Course Approval Handbook Supplement 7th Edition published by the Chancellor's Office.
 This publication contains all of the regulations, steps, and forms that the Chancellor's Office requires.
-Also review the AP&P Standards and Practices Handbook, which contains all the information required for course and program development and revision.
-Copies of both publications are available through your division office, your AP&P representative, or on AP&P's web page at http://www.avc.edu/administration/organizations/app/documents.
-Reference it before and during the process of program development.

-- 1) Discuss program with colleagues in discipline/division.
-Part of the entire course and program development process at the college is to have division approval before the AP&P Committee will review any material. - 2) Discuss and work closely with the division's AP&P representative, department chair, and dean to help with the CurricUNET process for course and program development, i.e. the program proposal through CurricUNET and the Chancellor's Office application and supporting documentation. - 3) Review the Course Impact report (CI) on CurricUNET to determine if the changes you are making will potentially impact other courses and programs across the district curriculum; contact (1) the Articulation Officer and (2) the other discipline areas for review. - 4) Establish a timeline for course/program approval at the division level and at AP&P; be aware of agenda deadlines and dates for meetings. - 5) Research other colleges/universities for similar offerings. - 6) If a CTE program or certificate program, seek approval of Advisory Committee.
-Establish your Advisory Committee early; do not develop more than one or two courses without the committee in place.
-Have regular meetings and keep minutes.
-The AP&P Committee, the Regional Deans, and the Chancellor's Office require highlighted portions of the minutes, which address course and program development. - 7) Discuss with Articulation Officer regarding transfer options. - 8) Meet with Librarian regarding instructional support. - 9) Review AVC's Institutional Learning Outcomes; make sure Student Learning Outcomes have been established and approved for all courses, and begin developing Program Learning Outcomes. - 10) Read relevant sections of AP&P Standards & Practices Handbook for guidelines on program development. - 11) Begin drafts of program description, goals and objectives, required (core) courses and electives, background and rationale, transfer information (if applicable) etc. through the use of CurricUNET; review often with discipline colleagues and AP&P representative. - 12) Review all program information with AP&P representative, discipline/division faculty, department chair, and dean periodically; allow sufficient time (several days) for their review.
+- 1. Discuss the program with colleagues in discipline/division.
+Part of the entire course and program development process at the college is to have division approval before the AP&P Committee will review any material.
+Discuss and work closely with your division AP&P Representative, Department Chair, and Division Coordinator (Dean). - 2.
+Review the Course Impact (CI) reports in eLumen to determine if the changes you are making will potentially impact other courses and programs across the district curriculum.
+Consult with (1) the Articulation Officer and (2) other discipline areas for review. - 3.
+Research other colleges/universities for similar offerings. - 4.
+If the program meets the definition for a vocational or career technical course, provide the name of the advisory committee, the date(s) on which the course/program was discussed, and attach the advisory committee meeting minutes with the highlighted sections that relate to the requested change. - 5.
+Discuss transfer options with the Articulation Officer. - 6.
+Review AVC's Institutional Learning Outcomes; make sure Student Learning Outcomes have been established and approved for all courses and begin developing Program Learning Outcomes. - 7.
+Begin drafts of the program's: description, goals and objectives, required (core) courses and electives, background and rationale, transfer information (if applicable) etc. through eLumen; review often with discipline colleagues and your division AP&P Representative. - 8.
+After making suggested revisions, submit the program revision through eLumen.